 Yvette Nicole Brown plays Shirley Bennet, an older woman who has returned to community college to start her life anew after her husband left her.
 She's a very kind woman, and a devoted Christian (which occasionally causes problems with the group's diversity), though she has gossiping problems as well.

-Alison Brie plays Annie Edison, a sexy but insecure young girl who just graduated High School.
+Alison Brie plays Annie Edison, a strong-willed but insecure young woman who just graduated High School.
 She was very unpopular in the past, and sees community college as a second chance at making friends (and getting close to Troy, her crush).
 She was formerly addicted to Adderall, but has turned her life around following rehab.
 She's the bookworm of the group, and tries a lot harder than everyone else, but hides many insecurities common for people her age.

 Donald Glover plays Troy Barnes, a former football star who had to stop playing following an injury.
 He's a bit rambunctious, and has a simple sense of humor.
 He becomes best friends with Abed, and they spend much time together.
 Short clips featuring the two of them close every show.

 And finally, Chevy Chase plays Pierce Hawthorne, a moist-towelette heir... member of a Buddhist Cult based around obscure concepts and "levels" (Guess which trendy Hollywood "religion" that's parodying!)...
 Very racist, but never with poor intentions...
 Seeing himself as more talented and valuable than he is much of the time...
 And physically awkward, setting up for a lot of slapstick gags.
 This character is perfect for Chevy.
 Need I say more?